Jet fragmentation transverse momentum distributions in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 The systematic uncertainties in this analysis come from the background estimation, the unfolding procedure and the uncertainties related to track and cluster selection.
-The effect originating from uncertainty in the tracking efficiency is estimated with a \textsc{Pythia} simulation by removing 4\% of tracks randomly from each event corresponding to a mismatching probability of tracks between the ITS and TPC.
+The effect originating from uncertainty in the tracking efficiency is estimated with a PYTHIA simulation by removing 4\% of tracks randomly from each event corresponding to a mismatching probability of tracks between the ITS and TPC.
 The resulting variations in the RMS values are less than 4\% and 5\% for the wide and narrow components, respectively.
-The uncertainty related to the EMCal energy scale was estimated by scaling cluster energies up and down by 2\% in the \textsc{PYTHIA} particle level generation in order to reflect a non-linearity correction of the EMCal energy scale ranging from about 7\% at $\unit[0.5]{\GeVc}$ to a negligible value above $\unit[3]{\GeVc}$.
+The uncertainty related to the EMCal energy scale was estimated by scaling cluster energies up and down by 2\% in the PYTHIA particle level generation in order to reflect a non-linearity correction of the EMCal energy scale ranging from about 7\% at $\unit[0.5]{\GeVc}$ to a negligible value above $\unit[3]{\GeVc}$.
 Similarly, the jet momentum was scaled by $\pm2\%$ when determining $\ptjet$ to check how the cluster energy affects $\jt$ distributions.
 The variation of both RMS components is seen to be less than $2\%$.

 The systematic uncertainty on the background estimation was studied using the ``random background'' method as an alternative to that of the perpendicular-cone.
 This method assigns new random $\eta$ and $\varphi$ of the existing tracks in the event using a uniform distribution without changing their $p_\mathrm{T}$ values.
 A random jet cone is also from uniform $\eta$ and $\varphi$ distributions covering $|\eta|<0.25$ and $0<\varphi<2\pi$ and tracks near the jet axis are not used.
 The resulting uncertainty is below 5\% for the wide component RMS and below 9\% for the narrow component RMS in p--Pb collisions.
-In pp collisions, the background estimation with the random background method is overestimated as the underlying events are expected to be smaller than the p--Pb data.
-As a result, the signal $\jt$ distribution is underestimated.
-To study the effect of background fluctuations in p--Pb collisions, a study based on embedding particles generated with \textsc{Pythia} in real events was performed.
+To study the effect of background fluctuations in p--Pb collisions, a study based on embedding particles generated with PYTHIA in real events was performed.
 The embedded particles are simulated by following the multiplicity density information~\cite{ALICE:2012xs} and $\pt{}$ distribution~\cite{Abelev:2014dsa} of charged particles in p--Pb collisions in ALICE.
 The effect in RMS is negligible for both RMS components.